Boris Yeltsin 1991 presidential campaign: Platform

 While Yeltsin had outlined some policy proposals during his campaign, he kept many of his positions intentionally vague.
 In order to appeal to a broader array of voters, Yeltsin mostly avoided answering questions about his specific political ideology.
 In general, Yeltsin was seen as a democratic-minded reformist.

-Yeltsin's unveiled his campaign's platform at a June 1 meeting of the Democratic Russia movement.
+Yeltsin unveiled his campaign's platform at a June 1 meeting of the Democratic Russia movement.

 He pledged to improve Russian living conditions within a two-year timeframe.

 As president, Yeltsin planned to pursue greater sovereignty and overall self-governance for the RSFSR.
 He called for many aspects of Russia's government would be transferred from the purview of the Soviet Union to the government of the RSFSR.
 He intended to obtain ultimate control over finance policy in the RSFSR territory and to pursue a transfer of all RSFSR industries, including military plants, to jurisdiction of the RSFSR government jurisdiction.
 He intended to pursue a sovereign foreign policy.
 He also proposed market reforms, supporting a rapid switch to a market economy.
 During his campaign, Yeltsin also pledged that his government would return all property that had been confiscated from the Russian Orthodox Church.